isaacsong1/isaacsong1/README.md

 ### About me
 💻 Full Stack Developer and Flatiron School Graduate (Dec 2023)

+📱 Currently learning how to develop android applications using Kotlin

 📈 Continuously growing my coding skills and developing innovative features

 🗻 Love to rock climb in my free time